 Get clear about your vision for how minimalism and simple living will look in your life.
 Clarify why you are putting your time and energy into decluttering and simplifying your home.

 Step 2: Make a plan, but don’t forget to take action

-Creating a plan about how you want to work through decluttering your space is important.
+Creating a plan for how you want to work through decluttering your space is important.
 Having a plan to follow makes it easier to dive in and get to work, instead of worrying about what to do and when to do it.
 Decide if you’ll declutter room by room or declutter all like objects at one time.

 What will you do with the stuff you’re getting rid of?

 Figure out what you want to do with the stuff you’re getting rid of.
 What will you do with the garbage/recycling?
 Decide where you will donate things.
 If you want to sell anything, figure out where you will sell it.
-I also recommend giving yourself a deadline to get it listed for sale, and a time frame for when to donate an item that hasn’t sold.
+I also recommend giving yourself a deadline to get it listed for sale and a time frame for when to donate an item that hasn’t sold.

 Selling the stuff you’re decluttering can be a good way to make some extra money, but it can also slow down and impede your progress.
-Selling items takes a lot of time (taking pictures, posting for sale, corresponding with buyers, setting up meet ups, accounting for people who don’t show up, etc.).
+Selling items takes a lot of time (taking pictures, posting for sale, corresponding with buyers, setting up meetups, accounting for people who don’t show up, etc.).
 Holding on to stuff while you’re waiting to sell it means your space isn’t cleared as quickly.
-And there’s always the danger of changing your mind or the “sell” pile being moved back in to the house (especially with small kids around!).
+And there’s always the danger of changing your mind or the “sell” pile being moved back into the house (especially with small kids around!).
 Yard sales are another option, just make sure you set a firm date for the sale to make sure it actually happens.
 And commit to donating anything that doesn’t sell after the yard sale.

 When will you declutter?